-There are many fish oil supplement options for both humans and pets so it can be confusing to understand the difference between them all.
-Some fish oils are specifically designed for humans while others are formulated for dogs but they are often used interchangeably.
-It's important for dog owners to understand how to make sure the fish oil product they are giving their dog is not only safe but beneficial.
+There are many fish oil supplement options for both humans and pets, so it can be confusing to understand the differences among them all.
+Some fish oils are specifically designed for humans, while others are formulated for dogs, but they are often used interchangeably.
+It's important for dog owners to understand how to make sure the fish oil product they are giving to their dog is not only safe but beneficial.

 What Is Fish Oil?

 Fish oil is an extract from fish, most commonly salmon, anchovies, sardines, mackerel, or herring.
 Oils from these fish are used to make fish oil for both humans and dogs because they contain beneficial components called omega-3 fatty acids.

 Fish oil for dogs and humans most commonly comes in a liquid oil or a soft gel capsule.
 Fish oil may also be an ingredient in some soft chews, tablets, treats, and even dog food, but the amount in these products is not significant enough to provide a major benefit.
 Standalone fish oil supplements should be used to provide appropriate levels of omega-3 fatty acids.

 In addition to formulations in a liquid or a soft gel form, some supplements may contain different types of fish oil.
 Triglyceride, ethyl ester, and free-form fatty acids are the three forms of fish oil that are available for both humans and dogs.
 Some forms of fish oil are more concentrated than others, which might limit the amount of oil being ingested, while still providing appropriate levels of omega-3 fatty acids.
 All three forms of fish oil are normally considered safe for both dogs and humans at recommended administration levels.